Khobalt/phase-out/README.md

     ```

 Above, we have modified editor configurations.
 Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).

+Getting this show on the road.
+I'll be cleaning up this repo so that it is more phaser based.
+Thank you so much to Sandeep Raveesh, for setting up the server boilerplate so I could get this up quickly
+without jumping through so many hoops.